The code of ethics

 2) An employee may engage in gainful activity which is identical to the CNB’s activities on the basis of an employment relationship only with the prior consent of the Bank Board.

-3) The Bank Board may also grant consent pursuant to paragraphs 1 and 2 for a limited period or subject it to appropriate conditionality.
+3) The Bank Board may also grant consent pursuant to paragraphs 1 and 2 for a limited period or subject it to the appropriate conditionality.

 4) In its decision, the Bank Board may define under what conditions an employee may carry on business or engage in gainful activity which is identical to the CNB’s activities without requesting the prior consent of the Bank Board.
 The General Secretariat shall publish this decision in the CNB Gazette.